ros-gbp/gencpp-release/README.md

+## gencpp (kinetic) - 0.5.3-0

+The packages in the `gencpp` repository were released into the `kinetic` distro by running `/usr/bin/bloom-release -r kinetic -t kinetic gencpp` on `Wed, 09 Mar 2016 18:30:08 -0000`

+The `gencpp` package was released.

+Version of package(s) in repository `gencpp`:

+- upstream repository: git@github.com:ros/gencpp.git
+- release repository: unknown
+- rosdistro version: `null`
+- old version: `None-0`
+- new version: `0.5.3-0`

+Versions of tools used:

+- bloom version: `0.5.21`
+- catkin_pkg version: `0.2.10`
+- rosdep version: `0.11.4`
+- rosdistro version: `0.4.4`
+- vcstools version: `0.1.38`

 ## gencpp (jade) - 0.5.3-0

 The packages in the `gencpp` repository were released into the `jade` distro by running `/usr/bin/bloom-release -r jade -t jade gencpp` on `Wed, 24 Dec 2014 00:13:18 -0000`